 Show your support

 Existing volunteers and people who are keen to support the idea are letting the Emergency Services Minister know.
-Just a simple message like this will make a difference. [email protected]
+Just a simple message saying you support the call to establish a volunteer remote area firefighting team within the CFA to work with and support the efforts of government funded firefighters will make a difference. [email protected]

 HEADER IMAGE: volunteer remote area firefighters, part of the NSW RAFT teams.